clicknium/clicknium-docs/doc/api/python/uielement/get_text.md

     text = ui(locator.notepad.document).get_text()
 ```

-- button, menuitem etc on windows application: will return name
+- When button, menuitem, etc on windows application,it will return name
 ```python
     from clicknium import clicknium as cc, locator, ui